-Ballet, too, has succumbed to the call of Dracula; and now you have the chance to spend a little thrilling time in his company as the BBC includes Northern Ballet’s Dracula in its Dance Season 2020.
+Ballet, too, has succumbed to the call of Dracula; and this Halloween you have the chance to spend a thrilling time in his company, as Northern Ballet’s Dracula is available on demand on BBC iPlayer.

 Under David Nixon’s directorship, Northern Ballet specialises in narrative works, with the aim of telling stories through dance to audiences far and wide.
 This performance of Dracula was recorded live in Northern Ballet’s hometown of Leeds.

 Northern Ballet’s Dracula is very much David Nixon’s creature: he not only created and choreographed the work, but also designed its spectacular costumes.
 The ballet’s gothic sets are by Ali Allen and the all-important lighting design by Tim Mitchell.

 Nixon’s idea was to focus on the ambiguity of the character.
 His Dracula is not a wholly evil vampire, but rather a more nuanced creature, one capable of love.
 As Nixon puts it, ‘All creatures need to be loved and the love that Dracula shares with Mina transcends the boundaries of good and evil.’.